Om (1995 film): Plot

-Shashi is a journalist who interviews underworld gangsters and provides a book titled ॐ, which is written by her and request them to read.
+Shashi is a journalist who interviews underworld gangsters and provides a book titled ॐ, which is written by her and requests them to read.
 In the book, Shashi, who was interviewing about the Bangalore Underworld learns about a gangster named Satyamurthy "Satya" Shastri, who has been forcing a college student named Madhuri "Madhu" to love him by day, but is also involved in oil smuggling activities by Oil Raja at night.
-One night, Satya meets another gangster named Rayan where he reveals that Raja has hired an hitman named Kutty to kill him.
+One night, Satya meets another gangster named Rayan where he reveals that Raja has hired a hitman named Kutty to kill him.
 Satya stabs Kutty, but manages to survive despite being severely injured and also kills Oil Raja at his mansion, where his wife Maria becomes the eyewitness.
-After being provided by an iota that he will be waiting for Madhuri at his friend Geetha's house, by Shashi.
-The cops chases Satya, but manages to escape, leaving Madhu.
+After being provided with an iota, Shashi told him he would be waiting for Madhuri at his friend Geetha's house.
+The cops chase Satya but manage to escape, leaving Madhu.
 Shashi learns about Satya's past from Geetha:

-Satya was a humble college student and the son of a brahmin priest named Sreekantha Shastri, who is leading a happy life with his mother and three sisters: Sujatha, Suma and Gowri.
+Satya was a humble college student and the son of a brahmin priest named Sreekantha Shastri, who is leading a happy life with his mother and three sisters: Sujatha, Suma, and Gowri.
 At his house, Satya is visited by Dheena's brother Ponna, who wants to stay away from Madhu, whom Dheena is in love with.
-Madhu is attracted to Satya and keeps talking to him, where Satya falls in love with Madhu, who instill courage to fight back.
-At the college, Satya hacks Dheena and Ponna, who survives with severe injuries.
+Madhu is attracted to Satya and keeps talking to him, and Satya falls in love with Madhu, who instills the courage to fight back.
+At the college, Satya hacks Dheena and Ponna, who survive with severe injuries.
 Madhu testifies that Satya hacked the brothers for personal vengeance where he is tortured in police custody, but is granted bail by Ponna's boss Jayaraj.
 Satya visits Madhu where he learns that she is his friend Harish's sister.
 In a past event, Satya and Harish witnessed the killing of a girl by Ponna.
-Ponna and his gang frame Harish for the murder and threaten to black mail Satya if he doesn't testify against Harish.
+Ponna and his gang frame Harish for the murder and threaten to kill Satya if he doesn't testify against Harish.